daltyboy11/daltyboy11.github.io/_posts/2019-11-20-fun-with-swift-syntax.md

   return super.visit(token)
 }
 ```
-A full list of kinds for TokenSyntax is available in the
+A full list of kinds for TokenSyntax nodes is available in the
 [`TokenKind`](https://github.com/apple/swift-syntax/blob/master/Sources/SwiftSyntax/gyb_generated/TokenKind.swift) enum.

 ## Reformatting the digits
+Here is my implementation for reformatting the digits.
+Feel free to write your
+own as an exercise!

 There are two steps:
-1. Remove any existing underscores - in case underscores have been used
+1. Remove any existing underscores - this is in case underscores have been used
-   to format the integer literal in a way that is different from ours.
+   to format the integer literal in a way that is different from our desired
+   format.
 For
    example, we don't want to deal with a literal like `100_0_0_0`.
 2. Add in the underscores.